HSG-AIML/HSG-AIML.github.io/_posts/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations.markdown

 ## Potential Use-Cases
 {% include figure.html
 url="/images/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations/model_zoo_use_cases.png
-description="Potential use-cases for model zoos."%}
+description="Potential use-cases for model zoos.
+"%}
 As the domain of model populations is still somewhat new, we also consider potential use-cases for model populations.
 They include model analysis, i.e., the prediction of model properties based on populations, where already some work has been done.
 Similarly, populations could be used to investigate the learning dynamics of models further, and extend methods like Population Based Training.